vespa-engine/sample-apps/examples/operations/multinode-HA/gke/README.md

 $ gcloud container clusters get-credentials vespa --zone europe-west1-b
 ```
-This is a minimum-configuration to start the multinode-HA application on few resources.
+This is a minimum-configuration to start the multinode-HA application on GKE.